Quantum Plasma Creation near a Magnetar: Implications for Magnetar Behavior

-As a result, the trans-relativistic pairs are expected to have a weaker effect on the emergent X-ray spectrum than in the calculations of \cite{Fernandez2007} and \cite{Nobili2008}, where the particle density was tied to the critical density needed to support the local magnetic twist, and in the model of \cite{Beloborodov2013a}, where the pairs are injected relativistically above the polar cap and are the main energy source for the hard X-ray continuum.
+As a result, the trans-relativistic pairs are expected to have a weaker effect on the emergent X-ray spectrum than in the calculations of \cite{Fernandez2007} and \cite{Nobili2008}, where the particle density was tied to the critical density needed to support the local magnetic twist, and in the model of \cite{Beloborodov2013a,Wadiasingh2018}, where the pairs are injected relativistically above the polar cap and are the main energy source for the hard X-ray continuum.

-4. {\it Emergent X-ray polarization.} A significant flux of E-mode photons will be generated by cyclotron scattering.
+4. {\it Emergent X-ray polarization.} A significant flux of E-mode photons will be generated by scattering from the O-mode.
 (The gyrating electron couples to both polarization modes, the coupling to the O-mode being suppressed by a factor $(\cos\theta_{kB}^O)^2 = (\hat k^O\cdot\hat B)^2$ compared with the coupling to the E-mode.)
-In fact, at the high optical depths considered, a simple argument suggestions that the net polarization is significantly reduced.
+In fact, at the high optical depths considered, a simple argument suggests that the net polarization is significantly reduced.
 In contrast with the case of $e^\pm$ drift at low optical depth in a fixed central radiation field \citep{Beloborodov2013b}, the photon flow must come into approximate alignment with the magnetic field within the resonance.
 We balance the rates of scattering from O to E and E to O and make use of the cross sections \citep{Harding2006} $d\sigma_{\rm res}^{O\rightarrow E}/d\Omega_E = (\cos\theta_{kB}^O)^2 (3\pi^2 r_ec/8\pi) \delta(\omega'-\omega_{ce})$ and $d\sigma_{\rm res}^{E\rightarrow O}/d\Omega_O = (\cos\theta_{kB}^O)^2(3\pi^2 r_ec/8\pi) \delta(\omega'-\omega_{ce})$.
-This gives $n_E = n_O$ in each angular direction at high optical depth.
-There is an interesting potential connection here with measurements of low polarization by IXPE in two magnetars 4U 0142$+$61 and 1E 2259$+$586 \citep{Taverna2022,Heyl2024}.
+This gives $n_E = n_O$ in each angular direction at high optical depth with multiple scattering.
+Photons of both polarization modes scatter at the same rate when propagating along ${\bm B}$.
+There is an interesting potential connection here with measurements of $10-30\%$ net polarization in the 2-4 keV band by IXPE in the three magnetars 4U 0142$+$61, 1E 2259$+$586, and 1E 1841$-$045 \citep{Taverna2022,Heyl2024,Rigoselli2024}.

 5. {\it Surface composition.} The energies of the particles hitting the magnetar surface (both pairs and gamma rays) are cut off sharply above $\sim 1$ MeV.
 Knockout of neutrons and protons out of of heavy nuclei requires higher energies of at least 15-20 MeV \citep{Dietrich1988}.
 As a result, a heavy atmospheric composition and a condensed state \citep{Lai2001} are more plausibly maintained when the plasma around the magnetar is collisional and trans-relativistic, than when it is composed of relativistic $e^\pm$ streaming with energies of hundreds of MeV \citep{BT2007}.